Towards climate neutrality and sustainability leadership management.

 Energies Global Finance positions a Wealth Management Fund to co-invest in the United Kingdom and EU.

 We will go to the Gulf Cooperation Council.
 We will plant a seed in the United Arab Emirates, the fastest growing RE economy in the Gulf.
-A platform that leverages with International Renewable Energy Agency (IRENA) that continues to be driven by Official Development Assistance like the Abu Dhabi Fund for Development can bolster Global Energies Infra up to 5,000 MW of solar power plants in the Philippines and across Southeast Asia.

 The rudiments of the strategy are anchored on creativity in finance and behavioural economics.
 Permitting and compliance must be sifted.
 We must know how monies work.
 We must anticipate how people act and decide on spending.